 Before picking a lender, you should have at least a few bids to compare.
 Though APRs are significant, they go beyond rates and fees to ensure that the hardship loan meets your demands, including dealing with a financial emergency.
 Ensure to review the loan documents to make an informed decision thoroughly.

-Once you’ve decided on a lender, you’ll be asked to verify your information and submit it to a hard credit inquiry, which may lower your credit score briefly.
-Hopefully, you’ll keep the prequalification approval you were given.
+Once you’ve decided on a lender, you’ll need to verify your information and submit it to a hard credit inquiry, which may lower your credit score briefly.
+Please keep the prequalification approval you received.

 You’re only a few signatures from getting your money and starting repayment.
 Ascertain that you have a strategy to meet your monthly obligations so that the loan funds can assist you in overcoming adversity without negatively impacting your credit record.
 Check the maximum loan amounts available, and opt for quick funding to cover unexpected costs.